 If these aren’t available, the old and new LIMS systems will need to be linked together using hand-coded custom connectors.
 Writing these takes IT staff away from more value-added tasks, and once the custom connectors are in place, they then require ongoing maintenance and will complicate and slow any future systems upgrades.

-The Core Platform for Science with its flexible, configurable technology and applications is addressing this need for old and new laboratory information management systems to coexist synergistically with a range of customers; teaming with Core Informatics enables them to take advantage of new science and techniques while still exploiting essential legacy systems already in place so that they gain a competitive edge as they strive to deliver novel therapies faster.
+Platform for Science software, with its flexible, configurable technology and applications is addressing this need for old and new laboratory information management systems to coexist synergistically with a range of customers; teaming with us enables them to take advantage of new science and techniques while still exploiting essential legacy systems already in place so that they gain a competitive edge as they strive to deliver novel therapies faster.
 Learn how.